 We live in a world that is in desperate need of all sorts of transformation in all sorts different areas.
-Every day we are confronted with new and completely crazy-town ideas the world has decided are true and totally reasonable.
+Every day we are confronted with new and completely crazy-town ideas the world has decided are totally true and one-hundred-percent reasonable.

 A moral awakening-

 The whole notion of morality and goodness has been turned on its head (Isaiah 5:20).
 Nowhere is this better illustrated than in the rainbow movement.
 This movement has even infiltrated some churches.
 The rainbow people teach behaviors and activities God says are sinful are actually a good, helpful, wholesome and normal way to live life (Deuteronomy 18:9-11, Galatians 5:19-21, 1st Corinthians 6:9 1st Timothy 1:10).
 This new sexual ethic has become so rooted in our thinking that no one will change their minds about the new sexuality unless God touches hearts and shows people truth.
 Christians should urgently pray for a moral awakening and the repentance that always comes with a moral awakening.
 Without it there is little hope for transformation and zero hope for revival.

 For truth to be revealed and received-

 We live in an age of lies.
 Seriously.
 There are lies are being told about everything from sexuality and gender to what makes people happy to what exactly is safe and unsafe.
 Some lies are being told out of evil motives by people who want power.
 Other lies are told by deceived people who sincerely believe the lies are truth.
 When men and women reject God they automatically reject what He says is true about everything (Romans 1:18-32).
 This causes them to believe lies about every part of life.
 We are currently at a tipping point where more people believe lies than truth.
 This means Christians must make a daily practice of praying that truth about life, God and current events will be revealed and received by those who have been deceived (Ephesians 6:14, John 8:32).

 The church will be ready for God to answer our prayers-